The latest on COVID-19 cases across Texoma

 Baylor County Emergency Management officials are reporting one new COVID-19 case, bringing their total to 16 cases.
 The county has seen 10 recoveries and has one patient in the hospital.

-In Montague County, the Nocona News is reporting a total of 62 COVID-19 cases.
-The county also has one death, four active cases and 55 recoveries.
+In Montague County, the Nocona News is reporting three new positive cases, bringing the total to 645.
+The county also has one death, four active cases and 59 recoveries.

-In Wilbarger County, the Wilbarger General Hospital is reporting two new COVID-19 cases for a total of 52.
+In Wilbarger County, the Wilbarger General Hospital is reporting a total of 56 COVID-19 cases.

-Judge Mike Campbell is reporting Clay County no longer has any active cases of COVID-19 after seeing 34 recoveries.
-Three tests are currently pending.

 They’re also reporting Hardeman County has two active cases with 13 recoveries being made.